What we do: Flowering shares legal advice

 Adam Kudryl is a Partner and Corporate & Commercial Solicitor at Harper James Solicitors, specialising in strategic investments, acquisitions and sales.View profile

-Stephen is an experienced corporate lawyer, with a career including time at DLA Piper and Pinsent Maison.
+Stephen is an experienced corporate lawyer, with a career including time at DLA Piper and Pinsent Masons.
 He specialises in mergers and acquisitions and private equity work.View profile

 Our three transparent pricing packages are designed to give you the widest possible access to high-quality legal advice, whatever the size and nature of your business: